chic-geek/juxta-productions/README.md

-# juxta-productions
+# Juxta Productions
-Juxta Productions middleman application
+Juxta Productions website using the middleman-app Ruby framework.